 Anterior uveitis is often referred to as "iritis" because it affects the iris.
 The iris is the colored part of the eye near the front.
 Iritis is the most common type of uveitis and generally occurs in healthy people.
 It can affect one eye, or it may affect both eyes at once.
 Iritis is usually the least serious type of uveitis.

 Intermediate uveitis involves the middle part of the eye and is also called iridocyclitis.
 The word "intermediate" in the name refers to the location of the inflammation and not the severity of the inflammation.
 The middle part of the eye includes the pars plana, which is the part of the eye between the iris and the choroid.
 This type of uveitis may occur in otherwise healthy people, but it has been linked to some autoimmune diseases such as multiple sclerosis.

 Posterior uveitis may also be referred to as choroiditis because it affects the choroid.
 The tissue and blood vessels of the choroid are important because they deliver blood to the back of the eye.
 This type of uveitis usually occurs in people with an infection from a virus, parasite, or fungus.
 It can also occur in people with an autoimmune disease.
 Posterior uveitis tends to be more serious than anterior uveitis because it can cause scarring in the retina.
 The retina is a layer of cells in the back of the eye.
 Posterior uveitis is the least common form of uveitis.

 Pan-Uveitis (All Parts of the Eye)

-- visits to additional specialists to treat the infection or autoimmune disease.
-A body-wide infection will usually be treated with antibiotics.
+- Treatment for posterior uveitis may include steroids taken by mouth and visits to additional specialists to treat the infection or autoimmune disease.
+A body-wide infection is usually treated with antibiotics

 Severe cases of uveitis may require drugs that suppress the immune system.